 There are over 170,000 registered boats in New Jersey—imagine the positive impact we could have on the environment if we all learned more about boating responsibly.
 From preparing a vessel for another season on New Jersey’s waterways to storing it in the offseason, boaters have many options for taking small steps to protect the environment they depend upon for their enjoyment of boating, fishing, and other water-based recreation activities.
 Warm up to responsible boating this winter by following these five tips for winterizing your vessel:

 - Go the extra mile.
 Green marine businesses take extra steps to protect our waterways.
 Show your support by shopping at environment-friendly marine supply shops and use New Jersey’s Clean Marinas to slip or store your boat.
-On the map below, each New Jersey Clean Marina is represented by a red dot.

 - Want a clean, green machine come spring?
 Before pressure washing your boat, position it over a washpad or tarp to collect debris present in wastewater.
 Remove and recycle zinc and aluminum anodes, which contain lead, and use environmentally friendly soaps when washing to reduce contaminants like nitrates and phosphorus.